FOURTH SPACES

 Impact

-Lastly, while this platform never actualized, we had the opportunity to present this work to state government and city innovators at Michigan Central in Detroit, MI.
-We hope that our project inspires others to make Michigan a better place to call home!
+We had the opportunity to present this work to state government and city innovators at Michigan Central in Detroit, MI.
+We hope that our project inspires civic technologist to make Michigan a better place to call home!